Renewables

 Contract is worth EUR 16 million excluding VAT

 The news is that the utility signed a EUR 16 million deal with Prime Batteries Technology and Enevo Group, the consortium with the best bid.
 The deadline is 12 months.
-Hidroelectrica initially estimated the investment at EUR 20.3 million plus excluding value-added tax.
+Hidroelectrica initially estimated the investment at EUR 20.3 million excluding value-added tax.

-Prime Batteries manufactures lithium ion batteries and provides energy storage solutions for the automotive, smart grids, and industrial sectors.
+Prime Batteries manufactures lithium-ion batteries and provides energy storage solutions for the automotive, smart grids, and industrial sectors.
 The startup is headquartered in Cernica near Bucharest.
 The other company is Romanian as well.

 Primary idea is to reduce imbalances